Turn your manual testers into automation experts! Request a DemoStart testRigor Free

 By focusing on these critical characteristics, organizations can ensure that they select a QA tool that will meet their testing needs and support their development workflows over the long term.

-Types of automation testing
+Types of Automation Testing

-2. Functional Testing tests the application against its functional requirements to verify that it works as intended.
+2. Functional Testing: Tests the application against its functional requirements to verify that it works as intended.

-5. Acceptance Testing tests the application against acceptance criteria, typically set by stakeholders, to determine if it is ready for release.
+5. Acceptance Testing: Tests the application against acceptance criteria, typically set by stakeholders, to determine if it is ready for release.

-Top 5 QA tools to look out for this year
+Top 5 QA Tools for 2024

 testRigor

-testRigor is a cloud-based end-to-end testing tool.
+testRigor is a generative AI-powered, cloud-based, end-to-end testing tool.
 It supports web and mobile browsers, native desktops, hybrid and native mobile applications, and APIs.
-The best part is it is a codeless system, meaning that you can write tests from scratch in plain English commands. testRigor uses AI algorithms, allowing up to 15x faster test creation and 200x less test maintenance.
-The tool integrates with many other tools like Jira, Zephyr, Oracle, PostgreSQL, and CI/CD tools like Jenkins, AWS, and GitLab – to name a few. testRigor also provides a record-and-playback extension that you can leverage to record test cases and generate test scripts in plain English.
+The best part is it is a codeless solution, meaning that you can write tests from scratch in plain English commands.

 Qase

 Qase is a test case management platform that is designed to help teams manage their testing efforts, automate testing tasks, and improve the efficiency and accuracy of their testing workflows.
-Using Qase, you can have a centralized solution for managing your test cases, integrating with other tools and reporting and analytics features.
+It provides organization, tracking, and reporting for manual and automated software testing.
+You can keep track of test executions, including passes, failures, and bugs reported.

 Applitools

 Applitools is a cloud-based, visual AI testing platform for web and mobile applications.
-Visual AI groups together bugs that have similar traits, like those that occur across different screen sizes, browsers, devices, or other components, making test maintenance an easily automated task.
-Visual AI doesn’t require a DOM or schema structure; hence, you can test across mobile and web apps.
-It is designed to help teams automate their visual testing process, ensuring that their applications look and function as intended across a range of devices and platforms.
-Applitools integrates with popular test frameworks, including Selenium, JUnit, and more, enabling teams to automate their visual testing process as part of their existing workflows.
+Visual AI groups together bugs with similar traits, like those across different screen sizes, browsers, devices, or other components, making test maintenance an easily automated task.
+Visual AI doesn’t require a DOM or schema structure; you can test it across mobile and web apps.
+It is designed to help teams automate their visual testing process, ensuring that their applications look and function as intended across various devices and platforms.

 Mockaroo